The United States and the United Nations must not recognize the Taliban regime

 Recognition is a critical designation that must not be awarded.

-In the wake of the U.S. invasion in 2001, the Taliban was declared — and remains — a Specially Designated Global Terrorist group under Executive Order 13224, signed by President George W. Bush.
-The United States must continue this designation.
+In the wake of the U.S. invasion in 2001, the Taliban was declared — and remains — a Specially Designated Global Terrorist group under Executive Order 13224.

-Today, with the withdrawal of the U.S. and its NATO allies from Afghanistan in August 2021, the Taliban has returned to power with many of the same repressive policies of its first regime.
+Today, with the withdrawal of the U.S. and its NATO allies from Afghanistan in August 2021, the Taliban has returned to power with the same and even more repressive policies of its first regime.
 Its harsh limits on freedoms for women and girls are a clear violation of the United Nations Universal Declaration of Human Rights.
-Recognizing the Taliban regime would violate that Declaration.
+Recognizing the Taliban regime would violate that Declaration and many of the other legal frameworks of the international community as well as Afghanistan’s national laws.

-Women’s rights are human rights, and the United States and the international community have a 20-year record of promoting gender equality in Afghanistan.
+Women’s rights are human rights.
+The United States and the international community have a 20-year record of promoting gender equality in Afghanistan.
 Supporters of human rights must mobilize to prevent the abandonment of those principles and of Afghan women and girls, by preventing formal recognition of the second Taliban regime by the United States and the United Nations.

 The US and the UN must continue to stand for Afghan women’s rights.